chrischow/wordle_solver/README.md

 Of course, these results are based on my implementation of the techniques described above.

-## What Do These Mean?
+## What Does It All Mean?
 If you're a computer, you're in luck.
+You have a stepping stone to design a more powerful algorithm to achieve better overall scores on Wordle.

-If you're a human, not so much.
+But, if you're a human, not so much.
 Just as it would be inappropriate to compare human and computer Wordle players, it is inappropriate to expect that a strategy optimal for a computer is optimal for a human player.